gknowles/dimcli/docs/README.md

 ## Keep it quiet
 For some applications, such as Windows services, it's important not to interact with the console.
-There some simple steps to stop parse() from doing any console IO:
+Simple steps to avoid parse() doing console IO:

 1. Don't use options (such as arg.prompt()) that explicitly ask for IO.
 2. Add your own "help" argument to override the default, you can still turn around and call cli.writeHelp(ostream&) if desired.
 3. Use the two argument version of cli.parse() so it doesn't output errors immediately.
-The text of any error that may have occurred during a parse is available via cli.errMsg()
+The text of any error that may have occurred during a parse is still available via cli.errMsg()